adamaaronson/swordsmith/python/README.md

 - `added_words`
 	- Set of words that weren't originally in the wordlist, but were added while the program was running
 - `pattern_matches`
-	- Dictionary that holds previously searched patterns matched with the database
+	- Dictionary that holds matches for previously searched patterns
-- `conn` and `cur`
+- `indices`
-	- Connection and cursor to interface with the sqlite database of words
+    - Dictionary mapping length to index to letter to set of words
+    - Used for simulating database indexing
+- `lengths`
+    - Dictionary mapping length to words
+    - Used for finding matches for completely unfilled slots

 ### Methods
 - `add_word(self, word)`
 	- Adds `word` to the wordlist
 - `remove_word(self, word)`
 	- Removes `word` from the wordlist
-- `init_database(self)`
-	- Initializes sqlite database of words
-	- One table for each word length
-		- One row for each word
-		- `i`th column represents the letter at the `i`th index of the word
 - `get_matches(self, pattern)`
 	- Returns list of words in the wordlist that match `pattern`
 	- `pattern` is a string with any number of wildcard (`EMPTY`) characters